Anjum Rehbar

 Anjum Rehbar (born 17 September 1962) is an Indian poet writing in Urdu and Hindi.

 Biography

 Anjum Rehbar was born in Guna district Madhya Pradesh.
 She completed her post-graduate studies in Urdu Literature.

-Rehbar began participating in Mushairas and Kavi sammelans in 1977, and has recited for several national television channels including ABP News, SAB TV, Sony Pal, ETV Network, DD Urdu.
-In recent years, she has appeared in Wah!
+Rehbar began participating in Mushairas and Kavi sammelans in 1977, and has recited for several national television channels including ABP News, SAB TV, Sony Pal, ETV Network, and DD Urdu.
+In recent years, she has appeared on Wah!
 Wah!
 Kya Baat Hai! on SAB TV.
-Anjum also turned up at the Kapil sharma show at Holi special 2019 whereby she awestruck the audience by her magnetic poetry.
+She also appeared at the Kapil sharma show at the Holi special 2019.

 Awards

-In recognition of her contributions to Hindi literature Anjum Rehbar has received awards including:
+In recognition of her contributions to Hindi literature, Rehbar has received awards including: